ryoheiyasuda/FLIMimage_Matlab_ScanImage/README.md

 * This software is distributed "as is" and we will not take any responsibility.
 The patch was tested in our computer and it worked.

-* You can apply patch like in unix-like shell (like Mingw for Windows http://mingw-w64.org/doku.php):
+* You can apply patch in unix-like shell (like Mingw for Windows http://mingw-w64.org/doku.php):

   >> cd SCANIMAGE_r3.8.1